How To Change date Of Birth in NADRA CNIC

 4. That despite all efforts the defendant is not ready to correct the date of birth of the plaintiff on his ID Card, hence this case.

-5. That cause of action finally accrued a few days ago when the defendant refused to entertain the application of the plaintiff which is still continuing.
+5. That cause of action finally accrued a few days ago when the defendant refused to entertain the application of the plaintiff which is continuing.

 Any other relief, which this Honorable Court deems fit and proper may also be granted to the plaintiff.